AMGold99/ssurgo-soil/README.md

 # ssurgo-soil

+**NB: This project is currently in development.
+The code in this repository only processes one state (i.e., the user must manually set a new state each time).
+The final version will allow the user to process all states automatically, with minimal manual input required.**

 Scrapes, processes, and merges SSURGO soil shapefiles with farmland classification tabular data and uploads them to a specified Google Drive folder.

 Total time required: ~4 hrs